European project offers online resources to foster faculty 's critical thinking skills in the face of fake news about minorities and migrants

 Strategy 2025: Society and Communication in the Digital Environment

-CoMMiTTEd aims to train teachers - current and future - by improving the critical analysis skills of the multimodal speech (text, image, sound...) and the competencies of the digital teaching .
-"We propose to introduce this critical cultural awareness in the training programs of the academic staff primary and secondary school, regardless of the subjects they may teach in the future," detailed Sarali Gintsburg.
+CoMMiTTEd aims to train current and future teachers by improving their skills in critical analysis of multimodal speech (text, image, sound...) and digital teaching skills.
+"We propose to introduce this critical cultural awareness in the training programs of primary and secondary school faculty , regardless of the subjects they may teach in the future," said Sarali Gintsburg.

 As he added, digital literacy for teachers is strongly linked to self-directed learning."With our project we offer this possibility to those who are willing to explore its potential and benefits in a professional environment, as we offer a ready-to-use toolkit," he said.